-Autumn can be a great time to visit Iceland.
+Autumn in Iceland is a great time to visit.
 Following an unexpectedly busy summer travel season, this coming autumn promises easier access to accommodation and rental cars, and even more open space in which to enjoy the country’s amazing scenery, distinctive cuisine and engaging small towns.

 “This summer saw more tourists than anyone expected, with the number of visitors passing through our International Airport in Keflavik exceeding 2019 levels,” said Helga Kristin Fridjonsdottir (Helga Stina), owner of the Iceland Travel Planning agency, Iceland Unwrapped.
 “Things will calm down a bit in the Autumn, which makes it a great time of year to come.”

 Airlines carriers flying to Iceland in autumn

 The resurgence of national airline Icelandair and the arrival of new Icelandic low-cost startup PLAY on the scene means that Iceland can be reached by direct flights from nearly every major European city and more than 12 US cities as well.
 Helga Stina explains: “Our position in the North Atlantic gives us the ability to have much better air service than a place with 380,000 residents would otherwise merit.
 We have a real air hub here, as many passengers choose Iceland as a place to connect between North America and Europe, and the Icelandic airlines both offer free stopovers to allow their passengers to visit Iceland between their flights.”